Welcome to THIS IS AMERICA in VOA Special English. I'm Bob Doughty.

 A cavern is a large cave.
 But Carlsbad Cavern is really a long series of chambers.
 One of these is called the Big Room.
 The Big Room is more than three hectares big.
 The ceiling is seventy-seven meters high.
 The Big Room is the single largest underground chamber ever found in North America.

 The Big Room and other parts of the cavern contain huge, sharp formations of minerals.
 People are free to explore the lit formations in the Big Room.
 But park rangers must guide visitors to other areas of the cave.

 Stalactites hang from the ceiling.
 Stalagmites rise from the floor.
 Some even meet to create a column.
 Other formations look like needles, popcorn, pearls and flowers.

-The limestone developed about 250 million years ago.
-Then, within the last 20 million years, movements in the earth pushed the rock upward, forming the Guadalupe Mountains.
+The limestone developed about two hundred fifty million years ago.
+Then, within the last twenty million years, movements in the earth pushed the rock upward, forming the Guadalupe Mountains.
 Today these mountains extend from west Texas into southeast New Mexico.

 The action of oil and natural gas created hydrogen sulfide in the limestone.
 The hydrogen sulfide reacted with oxygen in rainwater moving through the rock.
 Sulfuric acid developed.
 The acid created the caves by dissolving the limestone in its path.

 Later, the water and most of the acid left the caves as the Guadalupe Mountains continued to rise.
 This permitted freshwater to move through.
 The freshwater left behind minerals.
 These minerals became the formations and shapes on the ceilings, walls and floors of the caves.

 People are not the only ones who visit Carlsbad Caverns National Park.
 About four hundred thousand Mexican free-tailed bats come to the big cave from Mexico each summer to give birth.